 - Pet care supplies, such as food and water bowls, waste bags and a leash and collar

-- Any required medication and a copy of your pet’s medical records
+- Any required medication and a copy of your pet’s veterinary records

 - Important contact information

-- Comfort items to calm the frayed nerves of your canine or cat companion, like their favorite toy or a blanket
+- Comfort items to calm the frayed nerves of your dog or cat companion, like their favorite toy or a blanket

 Tips for Keeping Your Pet Safe in a Natural Disaster